jamesandariese/issh/README.md

 A secure shell client which uses known private keys to easily allow for forced commands to be run.

+> Consider it a similarly secure, slightly less efficient SNMP.

+_But it sure is a lot easier to customize._

 Usage
 -----